Diane Keaton

 Diane Keaton, Ana Ayora, and Topher Grace in the movie The Big Wedding

 Diane Keaton rarely appears in TV series.
-However, in 2016, to everyone's surprise, the actress appeared in the HBO series "The Young Pope", playing a nun and the personal secretary to the Pope (Jude Law).
+But in 2016, she surprised everyone by appearing in the HBO series "The Young Pope," playing a nun who serves as the Pope's (Jude Law) personal secretary.

 Diane Keaton in The Young Pope

-Keaton also starred in the comedy "Hampstead" (2017) with Brendan Gleeson, and in June 2018, she could be seen in the film "Book Club" about refined intellectuals who come across the erotic bestseller "Fifty Shades of Grey".
+Keaton also starred in the comedy "Hampstead" (2017) with Brendan Gleeson, and in June 2018, she appeared in "Book Club" about refined women who discover the erotic bestseller "Fifty Shades of Grey."

 Diane Keaton's Personal Life